This is the main machine learning (ML) guide. It provides an overview of ML capabilities in Azure Databricks and Apache Spark.

 Azure Databricks recommends the following Apache Spark MLLib guides:

-For using MLlib with R, refer to the Spark R Guide documentation.
+For using MLlib in R, refer to the R machine learning documentation.

 The following topics and notebooks demonstrate how to use various Spark MLlib features in Azure Databricks.

 For Azure Databricks support for visualizing machine learning algorithms, see Machine learning visualizations.